2020 Genesis GV80

 I wouldn't bet on the production car getting the same front grille as the concept

 Some changes to the bumper are also expected, and these are again visible in our rendering.
-Instead of the organic looking side vents, the production model will get proper side intakes.
+Instead of the organic looking side vents, the production model will feature proper side intakes.
 An additional vent will be added to the lower side of the apron.
 Onto the sides, I expect the GV80 to remain similar to the concept car, but with a few changes.
 Specifically, look for less aggressive side skirts, conventional mirrors and door handles, revised pillars, a roof rack, and different wheels.

 Around back, we should find changes similar to the ones seen up front.
-The slender, twin-stripe taillights will be replaced by larger units seen on almost all SUVs, while the bumper will get a more conventional design and an underbelly plate.
+The slender, twin-stripe taillights will be replaced by larger units seen on almost all SUVs, while the bumper will have a more conventional design and an underbelly plate.
 There’s a big chance that the rear window will be redesigned as well for enhanced visibility.

 All told, while it won’t be as fancy as the concept, the production GV80 will have the premium look needed to compete against the Mercedes-Benz GLS and BMW X7.

 2020 Genesis GV80 Interior

 Note: Genesis G80 pictured here.

 Given the size, the SUV could draw its interior cues from the G80

 The interior of the GV80 is pretty much a mystery at this point.
 Sure, we do have the concept’s cabin for a few ideas of what Genesis may offer, but it’s pretty obvious that the production model won’t have most features.
 We can also look at the big sedans for hints, but it’s not yet clear whether Genesis plans to do what every carmaker does in this niche nowadays.
 But if the Korean brand is to follow in the footsteps of Mercedes-Benz and BMW, we’re likely to see a GV80 with an interior heavily based on a four-door car.
 Given the size, the SUV could draw its cues from the G80.